André Luís (footballer, born 1979)

-André Luís Garcia (born July 31, 1979), known simply as André Luís, is a Brazilian retired footballer who played as a centre back.
+André Luís Garcia (born July 31, 1979) is a Brazilian retired footballer who played as a centre back.

 Starting at Santos, he made over 200 appearances for them, winning two league titles, in 2002 and 2004.
 He moved to Benfica in 2005, but the spell in Europe was largely unsuccessful and he returned to Brazil in 2006, to join Cruzeiro.

 He represented them until December 2007, when he moved to Botafogo, having a controversial stint there.
 He remained a top tier until 2010, when he helped Fluminense win the Brasileirão.
 After Fluminense, Luís became a journeyman and passed through several clubs.

 Career

 Santos

 Born in Porto Alegre, but raised in Bagé, Luís spent the majority of his youth career in his home-town club, Guarany.
 At age 19, he moved to Santos, where he made his professional debut on 22 March 2000, in 7–2 win against Araçatuba, for the Campeonato Paulista.
 He quickly gained a place in the starting eleven, leading to a call-up to represent Brazil in the 2000 Summer Olympics.
 However a year later, a compromising performance in the semifinal of the Campeonato Paulista with Corinthians, cost him his place at Santos and he was loaned out to Fluminense for the remainder of the season.
 At Fluminense, Luís regained his best form and helped them finish third in the Brasileirão, as Santos recalled him back.
 The following year, he partnered with Alex to help Santos win their first league title since 1968.
 His partnership with Alex was dubbed by the media as Twin Towers, due to their high stature.
 In 2003, Luís was part of the first Santos team to reach the Copa Libertadores Finals since 1963; losing it to Boca Juniors.
 Domestically, he won his second league title in 2004, starting in 39 games and partnering with either Domingos or Ávalos.